Coronavirus latest: Germany's infection rate rises again | DW | 09.05.2020

 Spain's death toll continued to drop according to figures announced on Saturday, with 179 coronavirus deaths compared to the 229 on the day before and over 900 seen during the peak in early April.

-14:50 China's medical system showed "shortcomings" when faced with the coronavirus spread, one of the country's top health officials.
+14:50 China's medical system showed "shortcomings" when faced with the coronavirus spread, one of the country's top health officials has said.

 "The novel coronavirus outbreak was a big test that revealed China still has shortcoming in its major epidemic prevention and control system, public health systems and other aspects of (emergency) response," Li Bin of China's National Health Commission told reporters.